revolist/revogrid-docs/guide/sorting.md

 1. **`@event` `beforesorting`** - Triggered when sorting is initiated.
 At this point, no changes have been made yet.
 This event can be triggered by sorting from a column or from the source.
 If the sorting type is from rows, the column will be undefined.
 2. **`@method` `updateColumnSorting`** - This method updates the column sorting icon on the grid and the column itself, but the data remains unchanged.
 3. **`@event` `beforesortingapply`** - Triggered before the sorting data is applied to the data source.
 You can prevent this event to stop the data from being sorted.
 This event is only called when sorting is initiated from a column click.
 4. **`@event` `aftersortingapply`** - Triggered after the sorting has been applied and completed.
-This event occurs for both row and column sorting.
-If you prevent this event, the subsequent steps will not be executed.
+The event detail provides the final sorting state, sorting column metadata, sorting priority, and affected row store types.